ximion/appstream-dep11/README.md

 Key | Comment
 ------------ | -------------
-ArchiveRoot | A local URL to the mirror of your archive, containing the dists/ and pool/ directories AssetsUrl | The http or https URL which should be used in the generated metadata to fetch assets like screenshots or icons HtmlUrl | The http or https URL to the web location where the HTML hints will be published.
+ArchiveRoot | A local URL to the mirror of your archive, containing the dists/ and pool/ directories MediaBaseUrl | The http or https URL which should be used in the generated metadata to fetch media like screenshots or icons HtmlBaseUrl | The http or https URL to the web location where the HTML hints will be published.
 (This setting is optional, but recommended)
 Suites | A list of suites which should be recognized by the generator.
 Each suite has the components and architectures which should be seached for metadata as children.

 After the config file has been written, you can generate the metadata as follows: